occopus/docs/sphinx/source/user/tutorial-basic.rst

 This tutorial builds an infrastructure containing a single node.
 The node will receive information (i.e. a message string) through contextualisation.
 The node will store this information in ``/tmp`` directory.

 **Features**

-In this example, the following feature(s) will be demonstrated:

  - creating a node with basic contextualisation
  - using the nova resource handler